rchampieux/diy-documentation/docs/lesson4.md

 1. Go to your **readthedocs.org** Project inside the **Builds** tab.
 1. Click on the newest build.
 1. Watch your docs build in real-time.

+**Note**: If your edited docs look like they haven't changed even though you know you've changed them and the build has completed, try a different browser or an "Incognito Browser" mode to see newer edits.

 ## Discussion: What are some site-breaking things you can guess?